AshtonFrias/Website_Generator-COP4521-/README.md

 - Ashton Frias: Created the email feature, search for restaurants page, table to hold the restaurant results, and restaurant results page.
 Also met multiple times with the group throughout the semester.
 - Colin Houde: Improved the UI for all of the web pages and met multiple times with the group throughout the semester.
 - Addison Nugent:

+**Link to our video presentation:** https://www.youtube.com/watch?v=fDZ4fGZ6UwI&t=630s (In the video, each of us present our own work.
+Note that Ashton and Jordan recorded their videos before Colin implemented his HTML improvements.
+This is why those parts of the video look different from the final product.)